Adlink-ROS/roscube-doc/_sources/roscube-x/nvidia/quick_start/hardware_monitor.rst.txt

 Hardware Monitor
 ################

-| Since generic x86 computer with NVIDIA GPU PCIe card under linux has a tool nvidia-smi to check GPU status, but ROscube-X and ROScube-Pico are ARM based CPU, there’s no nvidia-smi tool available.
+| Since generic x86 computer with NVIDIA GPU PCIe card under linux has a tool nvidia-smi to check GPU status, but ROScube-X and ROScube-Pico are ARM based CPU, there’s no nvidia-smi tool available.
 | You could use a third party tool: jetson-stats to monitor Jetson’s CPU, GPU and memory status.

 1. Install jetson-stats.